JMDKC/jmdkc.github.io/_posts/2019-01-06-burne-jones-tate.md

 If you want to see some proper Victorian kitsch, like Burne-Jones with extra Jesus and more fur, check out [Landseer’s Monarch of the Glen](https://www.nationalgallery.org.uk/whats-on/exhibitions/landseers-the-monarch-of-the-glen) at the National Gallery.
 And if you want some wall hangings that are, unlike Burne-Jones and Morris’, properly highbrow and non-accessible, try Anni Albers’ [collection of samey Modernist wallhangings](https://www.tate.org.uk/whats-on/tate-modern/exhibition/anni-albers) at Tate Modern.
 I didn’t get much out of either.

 Both public museums have much better free shows currently on show, though.
-I was pretty flabbergasted by the loans brought in for [Lorenzo Lotto: Portraits](https://www.nationalgallery.org.uk/whats-on/exhibitions/lorenzo-lotto-portraits) at the National Gallery - which together made the case for this Renaissance master’s stunning empathy and emotional intensity.
+I was pretty flabbergasted by the loans brought in for [Lorenzo Lotto: Portraits](https://www.nationalgallery.org.uk/whats-on/exhibitions/lorenzo-lotto-portraits) at the National Gallery - which together made the case for the artist's stunning empathy and emotional intensity.

 ![Portrait of a man in a felt hat](Assets/burne-jones-tate-2.jpg)